Uzbek Wikipedia: Script

 A new Latin alphabet was introduced to Uzbek after Uzbekistan gained independence from the Soviet Union.
 Currently, the Latin script is used in school and university textbooks, some newspapers, and some official papers.
 Since 2004, some official websites have switched over to using the Latin script when writing in Uzbek.
 However, the use of Cyrillic is still widespread, especially among older Uzbeks and among Uzbeks who live in other countries.

-Currently, the Uzbek Wikipedia has a function ("vikifikator", literally "wikifier") that allows editors to easily convert Cyrillic text into Latin while editing.
+Currently, the Uzbek Wikipedia has a function ('vikifikator', literally 'wikifier') that allows editors to easily convert Cyrillic text into Latin while editing.
 In August 2012, a Latin-to-Cyrillic converter was added to allow users to view Uzbek Wikipedia's pages in both the Latin and Cyrillic scripts.

 Other policies

 Whereas in the English Wikipedia, autoconfirmed status is required to move pages, edit semi-protected pages, and upload files, in the Uzbek edition, these actions are not restricted.
-Currently, there are administrators in the Uzbek Wikipedia.
+Currently, there are administrators on the Uzbek Wikipedia.